hxrshxz/ground-sense-bot/HACKATHON_PRESENTATION_GUIDE.md

 ### 1. **Only AI Chatbot for CGWB Data**

 - No competitor has natural language interface for INGRES data
-- First to integrate Gemini AI with groundwater analytics
+- First to integrate Ollama AI with groundwater analytics

 ### 2. **Production-Ready CI/CD**